ayush-sharma-umass/language_script_identification_from_images/README.md

 # What does this application do?
 Given an image of a text witten in a language, can computer tools of computer vision be used to identify the script of the language?
-We have explored this question by using feature extraction and creating classification using bag of visual-words model followed by its classification
+We have explored this question by using feature extraction and creating classification using bag of visual-words model followed by its classification.

+# What is the language used?
+This project is implemented in MATLAB.

 # Where to start?
 The entry point of the project is manager.m file.